Let me begin by giving readers the definition of domestic violence. The National Domestic Violence Hotline defines domestic violence as follows:

-The IFB church movement is built on a foundation of emotional and mental manipulation and abuse.
+The IFB church movement is built on a foundation of psychological manipulation and abuse.
 This is seen in how parents discipline their children and how husbands lord over and control their wives.
 These behaviors are often modeled by IFB pastors, deacons, and church leaders as they manipulate, control, and dominate church members.

 I know IFB readers of this blog are howling over what I have written here.
 How dare I suggest that the IFB church movement has an abuse problem.
 How dare I suggest IFB pastors and church leaders emotionally and mentally manipulate and control people.
 Child abuse?
 Domestic violence?
 Where do such things happen? says the IFB church member.
 I have never seen it.

 And therein lies the problem.
 The abuse and violence are institutionalized to such a degree that it is considered normal.
 People are so used to seeing it that they never consider whether such behavior is appropriate.
 IFB church members are familiar with having their “toes stepped on.”
-They are accustomed to fire and brimstone, naming names, calling sin “sin,” sermons.
+They are accustomed to fire-and-brimstone, naming-names, calling-sin-“sin,” sermons.
 They are used to aggressive behavior from their pastors.
-It seems quite normal to them.
+It seems quite “normal” to them.
 Those of us who were raised in the IFB church movement understand this.
-It took us getting away from it to see how manipulative and abusive it is.
-The waiting rooms of mental health professionals are crowded with people whose mental wellness and self-esteem were ruined by Fundamentalist religion.
+It took us getting away from it to see how manipulative and abusive our churches, pastors, and families really were.
+The waiting rooms of mental health professionals are crowded with people whose mental wellness and self-esteem were ruined by Fundamentalism.

-For those of us who spent decades in the IFB church, we know that the deep mental and emotional scars left by our time in the IFB church never go away.
+For those of us who spent decades in the IFB church, we know that the deep psychological scars left by our time in the IFB church will never go away.
 We learn to come to terms with our past and try to do the best we can going forward.
 We are marred, even broken, yet somehow, we find a way to pick up and move forward.